aragon/aragon-apps/README.md

 This installs global package dependencies and also bootstraps the entire monorepo through [`lerna`](https://github.com/lerna/lerna).

 > **Note**: the monorepo is set up in such a way that you **must** install it through a `lerna bootstrap` (done automatically after an `npm install`).
+>
 > If you're only interested in the contract dependencies, and not the frontends, you can use `INSTALL_FRONTEND=false npm install` instead.
+>
-> If you're only interested in bootstrapping one package, you can use `npx lerna bootstrap --scope @aragon/<package> --inclede-filtered-dependencies`
+> If you're only interested in bootstrapping one package, you can use `npx lerna bootstrap --scope @aragon/<package> --include-filtered-dependencies`

 Running tests on all apps can be done by running `npm run test` at the root directory (note that running all of the tests can take a significant amount of time!).